Methodology

 How we rate, and what the labels mean

 Read this before you trust a number on this site.
-The short version: every score is defensible from data we cite, the byline tells you whether a human touched the machine, and where we don't know something we say so instead of guessing.
-The Linux Readiness Score is computed, not felt, and the formula is below so you can argue with the arithmetic.
+Every score points at evidence you can check, the byline tells you whether a human ran the laptop, and where we don't know something we say so.

 The seven scores